header-banner-vending_machine.jpg

 In more recent history, there are some records of small machines dispensing tobacco in seventeenth-century taverns in England.
 But it wasn’t until the 1800s that vending machines popped up in the market again and caused a real craze!

 The first commercial vending machines were found in London and distributed postcards and envelopes.
-Around the same time a publisher and bookshop owner introduced a vending machine for books and newspapers.
+Around the same time, a publisher and bookshop owner introduced a vending machine for books and newspapers.

 The vending industry today

 In the 21st century, we find vending machines in markets, airports, stations, cafeterias, and even restrooms!
-Even more so, we don’t have to worry about having enough coins anymore because you can just pay with bills or your bank card.
+Even more so, we don’t have to worry about having enough coins anymore because you can pay with bills or your bank card.

 We are now seeing machines selling electronics: those are called retail kiosks.
 In Japan, where there is a vending machine for every 20-30 citizens (that’s the highest density in the world!), you can find these kiosks for a whole range of products: from life animals (like fish), hot meals, and toilet paper to contraceptives, bicycles, lottery tickets, umbrellas and so on.